Teaching Middle Schoolers About Real Food is Possible!

 - We talked about breakfast meats and how good they are for us if they’re from a farm where the animals are out on pasture and treated humanely.
 They thought the conditions in factory farms were terrible.

-- I planned to show the short MEATRIX film, but the school computer wouldn’t let it upload, so I asked the kids to remember to look at it later at home.
+- I planned to show the short MEATRIX film on Youtube, but the school computer wouldn’t let it upload, so I asked the kids to remember to look at it later at home.

 - Then I wanted to show them how easy it is to make themselves a healthy breakfast in the mornings, so I had some helpers and we made French Toast Frittata!
 Thankfully everyone loved it because making enough for that many kids was no easy task, good thing it’s a simple recipe!
 (I had enough for some kids to literally come back for 3rd and 4th helpings!)

 Me and my big fat mouth

 There were only a couple glitches that day, because I’m afraid I offended the teachers, both whom I really like a lot.
 One teacher is addicted to Mountain Dew, and has to have one a day at lunch.
 Although after I got on him a bit, with the kids egging me on and loving it, he did say he had white milk for lunch that day!
 (Not chocolate because we’d talked about how that’s not much better.
 I wasn't going to even GO there about store-bought low-fat milk…)